yeuai/rivebot-ce/README.md

 An AI chatbot framework using VNTK and written in Nodejs.

 > This is a part of project [yeu.ai](https://github.com/yeuai).
-An open platform for experiment and training Vietnamese robot!
+An open platform for experiment and training Vietnamese chatbot!

 Installation
 ============